Skip to main content

 • For the leader Pioreactor, it's also exporting the sqlite database.
 This might take a while for very large databases.

-Importing system files
+Importing a system archive

 Use imports when you need to restore a backup, duplicate a Pioreactor after replacing hardware, or bring back calibration data after re-flashing an SD card.